olebole/irafdoc/doc/proto.imextensions.rst

   </pre>
   <p>
   5. Use this task in a script to test on the existence of extension name
-  <tt>"joy"</tt>.
+  <span style="font-family: monospace;">"joy"</span>.
 This example shows the use of the pattern matching and of the
   <b>cache</b> command to insure the script works as a background task.
   </p>
   <pre>